TritonDataCenter/sdc-papi/docs/index.md

 *important warnings* in the "SAPI Configuration" section below.

-## Package: default
+## Package: cpu_shares

-**DEPRECATED**

-Was used for (old) packages requiring SDC6.5 compatibility.
+Sets a limit on the number of fair share scheduler (FSS) CPU shares for a VM.
+This value is relative, so a value only has meaning in relation to other VMs on the same CN.
+If one VM has a value 2048 and one has a value 1024, the VM with 2048 should expect to get more time from the scheduler.

+For some more information, see also references to 'cpu-shares' in the [SmartOS zonecfg(1M) man page.](https://smartos.org/man/1M/zonecfg)

+example:

+    "cpu_shares": 1024

 ## Package: description

 A human-readable long-form description of a package.

+Example:

     "description": "4GB RAM, 1 CPUs, and 131GB Disk.
 Required for Img Creation."

 ## Package: fss

-Sets a limit on the number of fair share scheduler (FSS) CPU shares for a VM.
-This value is relative, so a value only has meaning in relation to other VMs on the same CN.
-If one VM has a value 2048 and one has a value 1024, the VM with 2048 should expect to get more time from the scheduler.
-The rest of SDC calls this value 'cpu_shares'.

-For some more information, see also references to 'cpu-shares' in the [SmartOS zonecfg(1M) man page.](https://smartos.org/man/1M/zonecfg)

-    "fss": 1024
+This is a deprecated name for [cpu_shares](#package-cpu_shares).
+See that section instead.
+Support for this will be removed after 2019-01-01.

 ## Package: group

 Packages can come in groups sharing many similar attributes.
-This is an opaque string, where no special meaning is enforced by SDC, which can be used by ops to keep track of similar packages.
+This is an opaque string, where no special meaning is enforced by Triton, which can be used by operators to keep track of similar packages.

+Example:

     "group": "Image Creation"

 ## Package: max_lwps

-The maximum number of threads that a zone is allowed to run concurrently.
-This mostly applies to non-KVM zones.
+The maximum number of threads (light weight processes) that a zone is allowed to run concurrently.
+This is generally only useful for machines that have a brand other than 'bhyve' or 'kvm'.

+Example:

     "max_lwps": 1000

 ## Package: max_physical_memory

-The maximum amount of RAM that a zone may use, in megabytes.
+The maximum amount of DRAM that a zone may use, in mebibyes.
+For 'bhyve' and 'kvm' VMs, this specifies the amount of memory that will be available in the *guest* and the amount used on the host will be higher.

+Example:

     "max_physical_memory": 512

 ## Package: max_swap

-The maximum amount of swap that a zone may use, in megabytes.
+The maximum amount of swap that a zone may use, in mebibyes.

+Example:

     "max_swap": 1024

-## Package: min_platform

-A hash which describes the minimum platform version to run this zone on, since some zones require new features only available on newer platforms.
-Each key in the hash is a version of SDC, while the value is a platform version.

-    "min_platform": {"7.0": "20130917T001310Z"}

 ## Package: name

 Name displayed through the API.

+Example:

     "name": "g3-standard-0.25-smartos"